Cox-Andrew/cs261-cw/API-documentation.md

 Request:
 ```
 "data": {
-	"response": "This is an edited response to a question."
+	"response": "This is an edited response to a question.",
+	"isAnonymous": false
 }
 ```
 ### 5. Submit general feedback (registered event).